Toluwalemi/hugo-blog-website/content/blog/the-5-best-django-books-for-beginners.md

 ![Book Cover Image](https://m.media-amazon.com/images/I/71GPx+GNQ6L._AC_UY218_.jpg "Django 3 by Example")

 Range.
 Depth.
 Quality.
-Antonio Melé's very detailed book encapsulates subversive brilliance shines in new and unexpected ways with this masterpiece.
+Antonio Melé's very detailed book not only provides a range of web projects to build, but it also goes into the whys and wherefores of

 This one is really good while the whys and wherefores While I enjoyed the range of solid examples, I personally feel the author did not do

 **whys and wherefores** of these procedures need to be explained to students"